 Before purchasing from any of the options that are listed above, you may want to consider how long it will take to get the custom orthotic designed and ready for your foot.
 Each location you go to will have different lengths of how long it will take them to get it done.

-For the most part, it can take somewhere between two to four weeks for you to get a pair of custom orthotics designed.
+For the most part, it can take at least a few weeks for you to get a pair of custom orthotics designed.
 This allows time for the mold to be created and sent in and for the whole device to be created and sent back to you.

 It does take a professional time to craft this medical device and if they make promises that you will get the orthotic back in just a few days, you are likely getting an insole.